The Perfect Digital Marketing Team Structure

 What Kind of People Make up a Great Marketing Team?

-Marketing Leadership (CMO and others)
+Marketing Leadership (CMO, CRO, and other titles)

 Marketing leadership oversees the entire operation and ensures the smooth and successful execution of the marketing strategy.
 This can be a CMO, VP of Marketing, Director of Marketing, or a combination of these roles, sometimes substituting "growth," "demand," or other trendy terms for "marketing" in their title.

 Without a CMO, the marketing team lacks direction and strategy.
 This makes it hard to get everyone on the same page and allocate budgets effectively for your digital marketing strategy.
+Certain organizations will even hire a part-time fractional CMO.

 Editorial Director